pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>27 Oct 2022</strong></td>
-  <td> I attended the <a href="https://risingstars.utexas.edu"> Rising Stars in EECS Workshop </a> at the University of Texas at Austin!
+  <td> I attended the <a href="https://risingstars.utexas.edu"> <strong>Rising Stars in EECS Workshop </strong></a> at the University of Texas at Austin!
 This was quite an informative workshop to attend to learn more about academic job applications and the nature of a faculty position.
 I also got to meet other brilliant scientists from my field, <a href="https://www.linkedin.com/in/dongshunyili/">Donghsunyi "Dora" Li</a> from <a href="https://www.cmu.edu/compbio/">CMU</a> (whom I frequently run into at conferences!), and <a href="https://yi-zhang-compbio-lab.github.io/">Yi Zhang</a> from <a href="https://www.dana-farber.org/">DFCI</a>.
 Together, we represented computational biology at this EECS workshop! :)  </td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>3 Sep 2022</strong></td>